korcsmarosgroup/ViralLink/README.md

 ```
 cd folder/to/clone-into/ViralLink
 ```
+NB. if you plan to provide your own input files please refer to the *Inputs to ViralLink section* to specify the input files before you run the pipeline.
+Otherwise the pipeline will run with the provided default input files.
+Do this before you build the docker image.

 Type the following command into the terminal: this builds a docker image, starts a docker container and steps into this container (it will take time):
 ```
 bash virallink.sh